 Now, let's dive into MetricFire vs. Datadog, and their key comparisons.

-MetricFire is an enterprise-focused monitoring solution providing its users end-to-end infrastructure monitoring built on three primary open-source services: Grafana, Graphite, and Prometheus.
-MetricFire has made technical improvements upon these open-source systems, as well as made all three open-source projects available as one hosted product.
+MetricFire is an enterprise-focused monitoring solution providing its users end-to-end infrastructure monitoring built on two primary open-source services: Grafana and Graphite.
+MetricFire has made technical improvements to these open-source systems, as well as made both open-source projects available as one hosted product.
 MetricFire is designed for teams of every size, from startups to large scale enterprises.

 With Hosted Graphite on MetricFire, redundant storage is available up to 3 times.
 With Hosted Graphite running on TimescaleDB, essentially replacing Graphite’s antiquated file-based whisper storage, one can seamlessly scale with a cluster-based database.
 MetricFire additionally provides increased support for tagged metrics, automatic backup and 24/7 support from engineers.